swyss/HAS/src/docs/protocols.md

 # Supported Protocols Documentation

 ## Overview
 The HAS system integrates various smart home protocols to enable communication with a wide range of devices and services.
+SimulaX expands this capability by adding support for REST APIs and WebSocket for real-time simulation data.

 ---